dkorolev/MonoDevelop/README.md

 The original purpose of this repository — that has been accomplished! — was to be able to develop, build, and run F# code invoking C# code, from both Windows and Linux, and from both Visual Studio and Xamarin Studio / MonoDevelop.

+The stretch goal — which too been accomplished! — was to use NuGet to install a package and use it.
+The example now uses [Suave](http://suave.io/) from F# to spin an HTTP server on port 8083, which returns the result of a C# method.

 # Tricks

 I found it important to switch the F# project to the .NET 4.5 framework.